Fungi Academy — Standalone Nav (Jasper Paste Version)

 Lion’s Mane History

-Lion’s Mane has a long and storied history in Asian culture and Traditional Chinese Medicine (TCM), with records dating back as far as 618 AD during the Tang Dynasty
+Lion’s Mane has a long and storied history in Asian culture and Traditional Chinese Medicine (TCM), with records dating back as far as 618 AD during the Tang Dynasty.
+In TCM, it has been valued for supporting digestive health and treating gastrointestinal conditions such as ulcers and chronic gastritis.
+The mushroom is said to nourish the stomach and spleen, promoting the smooth flow of Qi, the body’s vital life force.

-However, these records likely represent only the first written mentions of a much older relationship between humans and this fungus.
 Beyond Asia, evidence suggests that Native American tribes, particularly in the Pacific Northwest, utilized Lion’s Mane as a topical styptic or poultice to stop bleeding and alleviate pain, demonstrating its diverse and cross-cultural history of healing applications.

 lions mane mushroom

 Turns out the hype around Lion’s Mane is real, and for good reason.
 Lion’s mane is rich in bioactive compounds, making it a potent healer, protector and restorer.
+After reviewing several peer-reviewed studies, here are some of the most prominent health benefits of lion’s mane mushroom, backed by science.

 Anti-Inflammatory